Bandy: Highest altitude

+The highest altitude where bandy has been played is in Khorugh, the capital of the Tajik autonomous province of Gorno-Badakhshan.
+Khorugh is situated 2,200 m above sea level in the Pamir Mountains.

 Bandy moving indoors

 Starting in the 1980s and increasingly since the turn of the millennium, more and more indoor arenas for bandy have been built (often as joint arenas to be used also for football or speed skating).
 The use of indoor arenas makes the effects of the weather on a game virtually insignificant, something which earlier always have been a factor to consider for the teams and the audiences.
 However, unlike some other sports, bandy is still the same game with the same rules indoors or outdoors and no changes are made to the rules depending on whether there's a roof overhead or not.
 Many games, even in the highest leagues, are still played outdoors.
 In Sweden there are more indoor arenas than in all other countries combined.